ssh-mitm/ssh-mitm/doc/vulnerabilities/index.rst

 .. note::

-   **Only vulnerabilities, which are included in SSH-MITM, are listed.**
+   **Listed vulnerabilities are either integrated in SSH-MITM or were discovered by Manfred Kaiser (AUT-milCERT).**

    The vulnerabilities are divided into 4 categories to show the risk.